Laplace-Beltrami Operator for Gaussian Splatting: Related Work

 \subsection{Gaussian Splatting}

 3D Gaussian splatting was introduced in \cite{kerbl3Dgaussians} as an efficient framework for novel-view synthesis.
 It optimizes over a set of Gaussian distributions in 3D space with color and opacity values which can be rendered from new view points.
 While this works exceptionally well and has been applied to many applications~\cite{SplattingAvatar:CVPR2024,yan2024street}, the pipeline is focused on clean-looking rendering results but not clean geometry.
-To overcome this, several methods introduced additional constrains that focus on the geometric accuracy in the optimization.
+To overcome this, several methods introduced additional constraints that focus on the geometric accuracy in the optimization.
 For example, the method of \cite{Huang2DGS2024} restricts the variance to a 2D plane (the dimension of the surface).
 Another approach, SuGaR~\cite{guedon2023sugar}, extracts a mesh and realigns the Gaussian splats with the surface of this mesh to obtain a cleaner geometry.
-Gaussian opacity fields~\cite{yu2024gaussian} combine Gaussians with a signed distance function to further regularize the results.
-While this leads to better geometry, the extraction of a mesh in the process is expensive and the extracted mesh might still be noisy.
-Without the extraction, outlier splats can prevail, and while they tend to not deteriorate the rendering, they can heavily interfere with geometry processing applications.
+Gaussian opacity fields~\cite{yu2024gaussian} proposes an approximation of the surface normals and incorporates normal regularization for better geometry.
+GSDF~\cite{yu2024gsdf} and 3DGSR~\cite{lyu20243dgsr} combine Gaussians with a signed distance function to further regularize the results with geometric losses.
+PGSR~\cite{chen2024pgsr} proposes a better estimation of the depth map and normal map, which allows single-view and multi-view regularization.
+While these methods lead to better geometric accuracy, the extracted mesh is often noisy and/or overly smooth, and typically contains a large number of vertices.